Ender's Game (novel series): Short stories in the series

-First Meetings

-First Meetings is a collection of short stories whose settings range from before Ender's Game until after Shadows in Flight and was first released in 2002.

 Comic books in the series

 Comic books in the Ender Universe are currently being published by Marvel Comics.

 Game

 In 2008 it was announced an Ender's Game video game was in the works.
 It was to be known as Ender's Game: Battle Room and was a planned digitally distributed video game for all viable downloadable platforms.
 It was under development by Chair Entertainment, which also developed the Xbox Live Arcade games Undertow and Shadow Complex.
 Chair had sold the licensing of Empire to Card, which became a best-selling novel.
 Little was revealed about the game, save its setting in the Ender universe and that it would have focused on the Battle Room.

 In December, 2010, it was announced that the video game development had stopped and the project put on indefinite hold.

 Orson Scott Card and Amaze Entertainment also came to an agreement about a game adaption of the Ender's Game novel but the plans never became a reality.